Assistive Listening Devices

 - Infrared systems: They relay sound to receivers through light waves. they are often found in courthouses and movie theaters.

-To connect to smartphones and other devices
+To connect to smartphones and other assistive listening devices

 As almost everyone is a smartphone user nowadays, many newer hearing aids allow you to sync directly to smartphones to you so that the sound goes directly into your ear.
 This is a recent development, but those using an older hearing aid can get extra hearing aid accessories to help deliver the sound to your hearing aids through this wireless signal.
 These hearing aid accessories are usually put around your neck.
 They collect the signal from the device that you are playing sound from and send it directly to your hearing aid without any disruptive noise.